anthonyhuang07/blog.ah07.xyz/_posts/2024-05-08-woss-ib-year1-guide.md

 Because SL Math is split into MHF4UA and MCV4UA (MHF4UA being first semester), you're technically in an MHF4U (Advanced Functions) class.
 Therefore, your grade for SL Math (thus far) on your **report card** will be your **converted grade**.

-However, when your teacher emails you a mark update, it is the **raw** grade instead.
+However, when your teacher emails you a mark update, they send the **raw** grade instead.

 ### Predicted Grades